junbangliang/junbangliang.github.io/_pages/about.md

 My research focuses on developing scalable robot learning methods to equip robots with human-like dexterity and capability.
 By bridging the gap between vision-language models and real-world robots, I aim to create intelligent systems that can seamlessly interact with and adapt to complex, real-world environments.

-In my free time, I enjoy spending time with my friends building creative gadgets and systems such as [LightSense](/projects/1_project/).
+I grew up in New Zealand since my childhood as a pround Kiwi and [here](/projects/nz/) are some photos of New Zealand and my friends.
+I had an amazing time working on creative projects with them, including [LightSense](/projects/1_project/).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.